What is the application process?

 May I transfer university credit?

-International students who have university credit from institutions outside the United States may transfer credit to Moravian College, so long as all of the courses for which they wish to receive transfer credit are evaluated by World Education Services (WES).
+International students who have university credit from institutions outside the United States may transfer credit to Moravian University, so long as all of the courses for which they wish to receive transfer credit are evaluated by World Education Services (WES).
 Students must request a course-by-course evaluation from WES.
 Credit will not be given unless a WES evaluation has been completed.

 How can I check the status of my application?